From Roger S. Conrad

 Which brings me to another bit of retirement killing advice frequently dispensed by investment media: Individual investors are too handicapped in the current market environment to make their own moves, including buying stocks.

 It’s true that giant ETFs governed by algorithmic trading strategies now account for most daily volume.
 That’s significantly increased volatility and momentum as the stock market has moved higher.
 We still don’t know what their impact will be when a genuine bear market arrives.
-But I suspect we got a pretty good taste of it, when the stock market crashed right into the Christmas holiday.
+But I suspect we got a pretty good taste of it in the fourth quarter of 2018, when the stock market crashed right into the Christmas holiday.

 Fortunately, there’s a very bright silver lining here for investors who take the time to think for themselves: All this jacked up momentum has already provided numerous opportunities to buy high quality stocks at what we call “Dream” buy prices.
 Those are prices that would only be reached under extreme circumstances, but if they did would lock in windfall gains.

 You read that right.
-A super steady utility stock rewarded investors with a nearly 80% return including dividends, and in little more than a year—just for being willing to buy when the “algos” are selling.
+A super steady utility stock rewarded investors with a two-year return of nearly 90% including dividends, just for being willing to buy when the “algos” are selling.

-The same algorithmic investors have also afforded us several opportunities the past couple years to take windfall gains on either all or a portion of stocks temporarily driven into the stratosphere.
+The same algorithmic investors have also afforded us several opportunities the past couple years to harvest windfall gains, on either all or a portion of stocks temporarily driven into the stratosphere.
 In late 2017, we took a partial profit on WEC Energy Group (NYSE: WEC) when the stock ran into the low 70s.
 Two months later, readers were able to reinvest the gains they banked at a price in the high 50s.
-And recently WEC was back near $80 again, handing us yet another opportunity to take money off the table to reinvest later.
+Recently WEC was near $100, handing us yet another opportunity to take money off the table to reinvest later.

 I expect many more opportunities from algorithm-inspired volatility to both buy very low and sell very high in the coming months.
 And Conrad’s Utility Investor readers will take advantage following my simple three-part strategy I highlight in every Portfolio Update: